Eluinhost/pluginframework/docs/Translations.md

 This allows you to inject the service `Translate` which can be used to translate strings based on locales.

+*THE TRANSLATE MODULE REQUIRES YOU TO ALSO HAVE THE CONFIGURATION MODULE LOADED*

 ```
 @Inject
 public void setTranslate(Translate translate)